1 Aug 2016

-[Securebuzz will not knowing link to a compromised site.]
+[Securebuzz will not knowingky link to a compromised site.]

-The site was running on version 2.5 of the Joomla platform.
-Since Joomla is at version 3.8 right now, it is seriously out of date, with multiple vulnerabilities.
+Since the Joomla platform on which the site was running is at version 3.8 right now, the site running version 2.5 was seriously out of date, with multiple vulnerabilities.
 Joomla is second only to WordPress in popularity of website platforms.

 The injected code was obfuscated with strings that don’t make sense, to hide the intent.
 The code launched the Angler exploit kit, which defines vulnerabilities in your system.
 It exploits the machine to download within a few seconds of browsing the site.
 If your machine is not up to date it is infected.